Japanese grammar: Pronouns

 Although many grammars and textbooks mention pronouns (代名詞, daimeishi), Japanese lacks true pronouns.
 (Daimeishi can be considered a subset of nouns.)
 Strictly speaking, pronouns cannot take adjectives or other certain parts of speech as modifiers, but Japanese daimeishi can.
 For example, lit. "tall he" (背の高い彼, se no takai kare) is grammatical in Japanese.
 (Note: This is permitted in Japanese because Japanese adjectives in many ways act like verbs (see section Adjectival verbs and nouns and the article Japanese adjectives for more details).
 Therefore, 背の高い can be viewed as a clause modifying the daimeishi 彼, similar to how clauses modify pronouns in English in a pronoun-headed phrase like "he who is tall".)
-Also, unlike true pronouns, Japanese daimeishi are not a closed class; new daimeishi are commonly introduced, and old ones go out of use relatively quickly.
+Also, unlike true pronouns, Japanese daimeishi are not a closed class; new daimeishi are commonly introduced, and old ones go out of use relatively quickly or shift in politeness level over time (for example, and were historically respectful terms, but are now considered derogatory or highly informal).

 A large number of daimeishi referring to people are translated as pronouns in their most common uses.
 Examples: he (彼, kare); she (彼女, kanojo); I (私, watashi); see also the adjoining table or a longer list.
 Some of these "personal nouns" such as I (exceedingly humble) (己, onore), or I (young male) (僕, boku), also have second-person uses: (おのれ, onore) in second-person is an extremely rude "you", and boku in second-person is a diminutive "you" used for young boys.
 Kare and kanojo also mean "boyfriend" and "girlfriend" respectively, and this usage of the words is possibly more common than the use as pronouns.

 Like other subjects, personal daimeishi are seldom used and are de-emphasized in Japanese.
 This is partly because Japanese sentences do not always require explicit subjects, and partly because names or titles are often used where pronouns would appear in a translation:

 The possible referents of daimeishi are sometimes constrained depending on the order of occurrence.
 The following pair of examples from Bart Mathias illustrates one such constraint.